 Burial can allow family members to have more closure.
 A funeral with burial provides family members with the most effective way of mourning for losing a loved one.
 Getting closure is easier as they witness the casket being lowered into the ground.
 Most considered this act as a proper goodbye.

-Environmentally Friendly Options: If you choose burial to be your funeral option, there are some things you can do to still be sustainable.
+Environmentally Friendly Options: If you choose burial to be your funeral option, there are some things you can do to be still sustainable.

 - Choose biodegradable materials such as cardboard, wood, or wicker casket.
 These are eco-friendly and easily absorbed into the soil.
 They are also less expensive than metal caskets.
-Another good option is to use a shroud to wrap around the body and directly interred into the soil.
+Another good option is to use a shroud to wrap around the body and directly interred in the soil.

 Burial is more expensive than cremation.

 Burial costs include embalming, funeral directors fee, casket, burial plot, opening and closing of the grave, transportation, and other fees.
 The average cost of a funeral with viewing and burial is $7,640, with a burial vault costing $9,135.
 A funeral with viewing and cremation only costs $6,645.